 Taxes in Georgia

-- the import tax – this type of tax is charged with differentiated values of 0%, 5% or 12%;
+- • the import tax – this type of tax is charged with differentiated values of 0%, 5% or 12%;

 A tax rate of 5% applies for dividends and interest.
 The property tax is levied on a local level while all other taxes are national.
 Georgia does not impose a payroll tax, social security contributions, capital gains, wealth or insurance tax.
 Individuals in Georgia are subject to the personal income tax levied on their Georgian-source income.
 An individual is a tax resident in Georgia if he or she spends more than 183 days in the country during a 12 month period.

 benefit from an extensive double tax treaty

 and other benefits for companies which operate in specific economic sectors.
 Our company registration agents in Georgia

 can help you with detailed information about taxation in Georgia